 In the 2019/2020 academic year, I'm responsible for the following TOM (Twente Education Model) modules and (parts of) courses:

-I'm the programme mentor for students following the Internet Science and Technology MSc study program (formerly Telematics), and chairman of the "examination board" (Dutch: examencommissie) for the computer science and internet science and technology programs.
+I'm the programme mentor for students following the Internet Science and Technology track within the computer science master program, and chairman of the "examination board" (Dutch: examencommissie) for the computer science programs.